ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

 ### Your first workload cluster

 So what can you do with a functioning management cluster?
 Create more Clusters!
-The first step in doing this is to create a `ClusterClass` - this is a template that defines the shape of your cluster.
+The first step in doing this is to create a `ClusterClass` - this is a template that defines the shape of one or more clusters.

 ```bash
 kubectl apply -f yamls/clusterclasses/clusterclass-quick-start.yaml
 ```

-Next we can create the Cluster itself, but first let's take a look at the Cluster object:
+Next we can create an actual Cluster, but first let's take a look at the Cluster object specification we've prepared (in this repo at [`yamls/clusters/docker-cluster-one.yaml`](yamls/clusters/docker-cluster-one.yaml)):

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1